-- · geographical areas of highest risk - lessons learned and perceived likelihood of significant loss - impact on local communities and environment (relative to where we operate) - · design attributes of the asset that affect climate resilience - climate change scenarios for the medium and long term - overall impact on business-wide emissions reductions - · overall risk to portfolio value and revenue
+- geographical areas of highest risk - lessons learned and perceived likelihood of significant loss - impact on local communities and environment (relative to where we operate) - · design attributes of the asset that affect climate resilience - climate change scenarios for the medium and long term - overall impact on business-wide emissions reductions - overall risk to portfolio value and revenue.

 Recommendations for minimising the impacts of physical risks may include the implementation of operational responses, maintenance regimes, emergency response plans and community development programs that focus on improving the health and wellbeing of our communities.
-Key recommendations identified during the risk management process are included in a resilience action plan that is integrated with annual sustainability and asset/business planning processes.

-While we acknowledge that managing climate change risk can involve additional costs, it is also an opportunity to develop resilient, future-proof assets.
+While we acknowledge that managing climate change risk can involve additional costs, it is also an opportunity to develop more resilient assets.
 Our approach to physical risk and investment in the resilience of our assets has been acknowledged by our insurers through a reduction in our premiums at certain locations.
-Despite the potential for additional initial costs being incurred, in the longer term we believe that creating resilient assets in a low-carbon world will generate long-term total returns sufficient to offset these initial costs.
+Despite the potential for higher upfront costs being incurred, in the longer term we believe that creating resilient assets in a low-carbon world will generate long-term total returns sufficient to offset these upfront costs.